TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Results

 \subsection{Model Deployment}

+We deploy TinyMyo on the GAP9 microcontroller (MCU), as described in Section~\ref{sec:methods_deply}.
+We achieve an inference time of $0.785~\text{seconds}$ (291.3 M cycles), with energy consumption of $44.90~\text{mJ}$ and average power-envelope of $57.18~\text{mW}$, with GAP9 operating at 370 MHz and using Our custom deployment achieves a high compute utilization of 88.4\%; DMA load/store operations account for only $0.4\%$ of cycles, while idle time and overhead are limited to $11.2\%$.
+Crucially, we achieve a DMA/Compute overlap of $99.4\%$, effectively hiding data transfer latencies.

-We deploy TinyMyo on the GAP9 microcontroller, as described in Section~\ref{sec:methods_deply}.
-The model comprises 3.56 million parameters, with the majority residing in the 8 transformer blocks.
+The model comprises 3.56M parameters, with the majority residing in the 8 transformer blocks.
 Each block contains a multi-head self-attention (MHSA) layer with 3 heads and a feed-forward network (FFN) with an expansion ratio of 4.

-Table~\ref{tab:computational_cost} reports a computational cost breakdown of the deployed model for one Transformer Block.
-We can observe that the computational cost is dominated by the MHSA QK/AV operations (40\% of total MACs) and the MLP projections (40\% of total MACs).
-In particular, the QK and AV terms scale as $\mathcal{O}(N^2 d)$ with the sequence length $N=800$, making them the asymptotic computational bottleneck of the Transformer block.
+Table~\ref{tab:gap9_subop_tinymyo} summarize the runtime breakdown.
+The overall utilization is high with limited DMA overhead.
+The total cycle count is dominated by the eight Transformer blocks.
+The computational cost for one Transformer block (Table~\ref{tab:gap9_subop_tinymyo}) is dominated by the Multi-Head Attention (51.9\% of total cycles).
+In particular, the Q/K/V Projections, QK Attention Scores, and AV terms scale as $\mathcal{O}(N^2 d)$ with the sequence length $N=400$, making them the asymptotic computational bottleneck of the Transformer block.
+Crucially, the INT8 kernels reach strong throughput, with several attention and MLP sub-operations exceeding $9$--$10$ MACs/cycle (Table~\ref{tab:gap9_subop_tinymyo} The MLP blocks in the model head account for 33.7\% of the total cycles. )

-With GAP9 operating at 370 MHz, utilizing all 9 cores in the cluster to execute TinyMyo computations in parallel, we achieve an inference in around $12.2\text{seconds}$ at only $0.44\text{J}$ with an average power-envelope of $36.45\text{mW}$.